 Developing the joy of reading is a process that does not work from one moment to the next.
 Allow yourself and your child the time it needs.
 If you have discovered the joy, then I wish you a lot of fun in the thousands of worlds you are now allowed to explore.

-This might also be interesting for youDelicious recipes for roast patties with and without meat
+This might also be interesting for youEastern - Jesus and the Easter Bunny

 School enrollment - first day at school

 The day has come - the school beginners start school (we call it i-Männchen in germany) - and you notice your little child is growing up.
 Your kid goes to primary school and the school time begins.
 This is a big step for children and kids, just like for parents.
 Despite the excitement you have … Continue reading "School enrollment - first day at school"

 Jump training - Yoko-Tobi-Geri from the Kata Kanku Sho